Pre-purchase inspection in 5 steps

 1. Find a house to buy

-Before thinking about a home inspection, the first step is of course finding a property to buy.
+Before even thinking about a home inspection, the first step is of course finding a property to buy.
 To help you in this process, you can use a realtor.
 These are professionals who offer their services to buyers completely free of charge, since the seller pays their commission once the sale is concluded.

 To finance your real estate purchase, it is definitely useful to consult a mortgage broker about your real estate loan.
 Depending on your situation, the broker will compare the rates offered by the banks in order to find you the best option.
 Again, you do not pay anything, as the banks pay the broker for finding them new clients.